skip to main content

 Why is symmetrical internet important?

-Symmetrical internet is important because it gives you the fastest speeds possible to do upload-heavy tasks like making video calls, posting content online and to social media, uploading files to online servers, and livestreaming over platforms like Twitch.
+Symmetrical internet is important because it gives you the fastest speeds possible to do upload-heavy tasks.

 It’s also important because it gives you a huge amount of upload bandwidth to support a large number of users who are all sharing the same Wi-Fi connection.
 If you live with a lot of roommates or family members, a symmetrical connection ensures fast speeds and top performance even when a bunch of people are streaming, gaming, and Zooming on multiple devices at the same time.